PabloK/Zodiac/readme.md

 Bookmark anywhere
 =================
-Have you tired of having your work bookmarks in filling your chrome browsers bookmark bar at home and vice versa.
-This chrome plugin attempts to solve this problem with as little work from you as possible.
+Have you tired of having your work bookmarks filling chrome's bookmark bar at home or vice versa.
+This chrome plugin attempts to solve this problem with as little hassle as possible.

 ###Requirements
 * Chrome browser.